 Sioux Falls Man Charged with Conspiracy to Distribute Methamphetamine

-United States Attorney Ron Parsons announced that a Sioux Falls, South Dakota, man has been indicted by a federal grand jury for Conspiracy to Distribute Methamphetamine.
+SIOUX FALLS - United States Attorney Alison J. Ramsdell announced that a Sioux Falls, South Dakota, man has been indicted by a federal grand jury for Conspiracy to Distribute Methamphetamine.

-Marques Smith, age 37, was indicted on March 12, 2019.
-He appeared before U.S. Magistrate Judge Mark A. Moreno on April 16, 2019, and pled not guilty to the Indictment.
+Jaden Rae Lalley-Mestas, age 23, was indicted on September 12, 2023.
+He appeared before U.S. Magistrate Judge Veronica L. Duffy on September 15, 2023, and pleaded not guilty to the Indictment.

-The maximum penalty upon conviction is up to life in federal prison and/or a $10,000,000 fine, up to life of supervised release, and $100 to the Federal Crime Victims Fund.
-Restitution may also be ordered.
+The mandatory minimum penalty upon conviction is 10 years and a maximum of life in federal prison and/or a $10,000,000 fine, five years minimum of supervised release, up to life, and $100 to the Federal Crime Victims Fund.

-The charge is merely an accusation and Smith is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and Lalley-Mestas is presumed innocent until and unless proven guilty.

-The investigation is being conducted by the Northern Plains Safe Trails Drug Enforcement Task Force.
-Assistant U.S. Attorney Cameron J. Cook is prosecuting the case.
+The investigation is being conducted by the Drug Enforcement Administration and the FBI.
+Assistant U.S. Attorney Mark Hodges is prosecuting the case.

-Smith was remanded to the custody of the U.S. Marshals Service pending trial.
+Lalley-Mestas was detained in U.S. Marshals Service custody pending trial.
 A trial date has not been set.